Patrick Delaforce: Later career

 After leaving the army, Delaforce became a sales manager in his family's port wine business.
 In 1958, he joined Intam Limited, a subsidiary of the London Press Exchange, and by 1961, he was vice president and general manager of Otto-Intam, a New York-based advertising agency.

 In 1962, he bought a vineyard and farmhouse, where he produced wine and truffles, though claiming himself that the wine produced there was "terrible".
-He retired from winemaking in 1979, and went on to become a historian, writing a total of 47 books on subjects such as the wives of Samuel Pepys, Duke Wellington, and Horatio Nelson, and also writing about the units and campaigns of World War II, including his own, with The Black Bull.
+He retired from winemaking in 1979, and went on to become a historian, writing a total of 47 books on subjects such as the wives of Samuel Pepys, the Duke of Wellington, and Horatio Nelson, and also writing about the units and campaigns of World War II, including his own, with The Black Bull.

 Personal life

 Delaforce married Dinah Clodd in 1949, and after their marriage dissolved, he married Gillian Kitching in 1960.
 They remained together until Gillian's death in 2015.
 Delaforce died on 22 January 2018 and was buried with Gillian in Woodvale Cemetery, Brighton.
 He had a son and daughter with his first wife, William and Joanna, and two daughters with his second, Amanda and Charlotte.